daniel-gonzalez-cedre/iaqf2019/README.md

 # FSU IAQF 2019
 This is the github page for FSU's IAQF 2019 team, "Unconquered."
-The team is mentored by Dr. Arash Fahim of Florida State University.
+The team is mentored by Dr. Arash Fahim.

 ## Team Members
 - Daniel Gonzalez -- Captain